Estimating the Shannon entropy and (un)certainty relations for design-structured POVMs: On two-sided estimating on the Shannon entropy

-where $L$ is the number of outcomes.
-When some indices of the form (\ref{icsdef}) are given, the maximal probability is inevitably bounded from above.
-Then both the relations (\ref{fipoq}) and (\ref{fipoq2}) can be applied with rescaled probabilities.
-At this stage, however, we do not delve into this issue.
+This inequality will be used to estimate the Shannon entropy from above.
+In effect, both the relations (\ref{fipoq}) and (\ref{fipoq2}) should be applied with rescaled probabilities.

 The main question is to find desired polynomials.
 At first glance, spline functions may seem an appropriate tool in this situation.
-However, their performance is good due proper selecting coefficients in many different ranges on which the interval of interest is divided.
-This is hardly applicable to the case, when probabilities {\it per se} are restricted only by fixing sums of some powers of them.
-To reach valid estimations, we have to take the maximum or the minimum of spline coefficients corresponding to the given power.
+However, this approach is hardly applicable to the case of interest.
 Using suitable truncation of Taylor series is a natural way with rich history.
 Deficiencies of this approach come from the fact that truncated series gave very accurate results near the point of expansion but insufficient ones in peripheral regions \cite{lanczos}.
 Nevertheless, truncated expansions of the Taylor type are still a powerful tool for studying inequalities of interest.
 Instead, there are power expansions whose coefficients are not determined according to the Taylor scheme.
 In numerical analysis, such expansions are often based on the use of a suitable family of orthogonal polynomials.
 The significance of Chebyshev polynomials in various problems of applied analysis was clearly demonstrated by Lanczos \cite{lanczos}.
-Before addressing this idea, we complete the discussion of truncated expansions of the Taylor type.
+Before addressing his ideas, we consider truncated expansions of the Taylor type.